VerifyTests/Verify/docs/mdsource/parameterised.source.md

 Results in:

  * NamerTests.IgnoreParametersForVerified_arg=One.received.txt
  * NamerTests.IgnoreParametersForVerified_arg=Two.received.txt
  * NamerTests.IgnoreParametersForVerified.verified.txt

 And for the second test:

  * NamerTests.IgnoreParametersForVerifiedFluent_arg=One.received.txt
  * NamerTests.IgnoreParametersForVerifiedFluent_arg=Two.received.txt
  * NamerTests.IgnoreParametersForVerifiedFluent.verified.txt

-## UseParametersHash
+## Hashing parameters

-`UseParametersHash`() is an alternative to the `UseParameters`() method that will use a hash of the parameters instead stringifying the parameters.
+Parameters can be hashed as an alternative to being stringified.
 This is useful when the parameters are large and could potentially generate file names that exceed allowances of the OS.

+Hashing parameter is achieved by using `UseParameters` in combination with `HashParameters`.
+Alternatively `UseHashedParameters` can be used as a wrapper for those two method calls.

+[Overriding text used for parameters](#overriding-text-used-for-parameters) is respected when generating the hash.

+[XxHash64](https://learn.microsoft.com/en-us/dotnet/api/system.io.hashing.xxhash64) is used to perform the hash.

+### MSTest

+snippet: UseParametersHashMsTest

+### NUnit

+snippet: UseParametersHashNunit

+Note that NUnit can derive the parameters without explicitly passing them.

+### xUnit

-snippet: UseParametersHash
+snippet: UseParametersHashxUnit